piperRyan/rust-postgres-interval/README.md

 # Rust-Postgres-Interval
 A interval type for the postgres driver.
-Forked version.

-Crate name on crates.io: `pg_interval_2`.

 # Contributing